Judy James

 Camp Director and Vocal Instructor

-Judy was born in Hamilton, TX where she developed a love for Western Music and History.
+Judy was born in Hamilton, TX where she developed a love of singing and for Western Music and History.
 After graduation from McMurry University, she became a High School Choir Director with her award-winning choirs being invited to sing in many places, including Carnegie Hall in New York City.

-• Parker County Legends: Trail Bosses and Wild Hosses (true story of Oliver and Charles Goodnight,) a co-write with Pam Tarpley.
+- Parker County Legends: Trail Bosses and Wild Hosses (true story of Oliver Loving and Charles Goodnight), co-written with Pam Tarpley.

 Jean Prescott